• Welcome to our school website. If you have any questions, please call the school office on 01952 387880 Monday to Friday

 Equality at Wrockwardine Wood CE Juniors

 The needs of our pupils will be identified at the earliest possible stage and we will support them to reach their full potential.
 At Wrockwardine Wood CE Juniors we aim to give equal opportunities to children of all abilities including those who find learning a challenge, or those who have a physical, social or emotional difficulty.
 We believe that a child may have difficulty in one curriculum area whilst being able in another.
 All children deserve the opportunity to succeed and improve according to their aptitude and ability in all areas of the curriculum.
-We strive to provide an Inclusive Education for all.
+We strive to provide an inclusive education for all.

-As a school we have identified 4 key Equality Objectives that we will focus on until the end of the academic year 2023-2024:
+As a school we have identified 3 key Equality Objectives that we will focus on until the end of the academic year 2026-2027:

-Objectives
+Current Equality Objectives

 Objective 2: To raise the percentage of PPG children achieving GDS across reading, writing and maths.

 How – Each class identifies individual children on Pupil Progress Grids to target each term to increase the number of PPG children achieving greater depth.
 Quality first teaching, interventions and increased adult time will support this progress.
+(See PPG strategy for more specific support in place).

 Objective 3: To encourage cultural understanding and awareness of different beliefs between different ethnic groups.